KindArt/academy-kravmaga/README.md

-# Sega Fitness
+# Krav Maga Adults

-The repository for www.segafitness.co.uk
+The repository for

-Other domains that point to this website: www.segafitness.com
+Other domains that point to this website:

 ## Get Started